 Important note: Due to the unforeseen circumstances brought by the ongoing pandemic, students are advised to discuss with the host institution not only a plan for face-to-face internship, but also a contingency plan in case circumstances will require home office or a hybrid of face-to-face/ home office during the internship period.
-Students are also expected to keep the internship coordinator of HKU (Professor Julia Kuehn, email: firstname.lastname@example.org) informed of any updated arrangements or difficulties promptly during the internship period.
+Students are also expected to keep the internship coordinators of HKU (Dr. Nicholas Luke (email@example.com) for semester 1 and Dr. Amanda Cheung (firstname.lastname@example.org) for semester 2) informed of any updated arrangements or difficulties promptly during the internship period.

 Students who wish to enroll in the internship course must identify and secure a suitable workplace and submit a completed form "Confirmation of acceptance" and a learning proposal to the course coordinator (via Ms Mandy Leung (email@example.com) of the School Office) at least two weeks before the proposed internship period starts, and no later than the end of the add/drop period of the designated semester, whichever is earlier.
 Retroactive requests cannot be considered.

 Students are not allowed to enroll in the course by themselves on HKU Student Information System (SIS); only the School Office can do so after getting the Internship Coordinator's approval of the application.
 The School Office will inform students of the application result, and enroll successful applicants in the course on SIS.